How LLMs Fail to Support Fact-Checking: Methods

 \subsection{Evaluation of Generated Sources}

-At first, the LLMs are asked to provide the headline and source for its supporting information in order to verify whether the exact or similar article exists.
-To compare against, we utilize GNews, an API that returns information about news articles, including the source, the headline, and the date of publication.
-GNews is then fed the (source, headline) pair generated by the LLM and returns the top 10 results based on that search.
-Each returned headline is compared to the generated one using cosine similarity, and the best result of the 10 is taken.
-As there can be varying levels of accuracy, we created the following tiers to categorize our evaluation results, considering [2023, 2024] as the time frame: \begin{itemize} \itemsep0em \item Tier 1: One of the returned headlines matches the generated headline, falls within time frame. \item Tier 2: One of the returned headlines matches the generated headline, falls outside time frame. \item Tier 3: One of the returned headlines is similar to the generated headline but not exact, falls within time frame. \item Tier 4: One of the returned headlines is similar but not exact to the generated headline, falls outside time frame. \item Tier 5: All of the returned headlines are not similar to the generated headline. \item Incomplete Entry: Either the source or the headline is missing, thus a proper search cannot be conducted. \end{itemize}
+In stage 1, LLMs are asked to provide the headline and corresponding news source for their supporting information in order to verify whether the exact or similar article exists.
+To validate this, we utilize GNews\footnote{\url{https://pypi.org/project/gnews/}}, an API that returns information about news articles, including the news source, headline, and the date of publication.
+GNews is fed the (source, headline) pair generated by the LLM and returns the top 10 results based on that search.
+The source is included so that GNews is more likely to return headlines published by the given source, and the headline is provided to match keywords in real headlines.
+Since we want to consider the real headline most similar to the generated headline, we use cosine similarity\footnote{The cosine similarity scores of two texts can fall within the range of [0.0, 1.0]; 1.0 represents highly similar content (or a ``match''), 0.0 represents high dissimilar content, and 0.5 acts as our cutoff for defining ``similar'' headlines.} to measure text similarity or diversity, as done in prior work \cite{promaumap}.
+As GNews returns 10 results total, we select the headline with the highest cosine similarity score for final classification.
+Along with headline similarity, we also consider the publication date.
+Because input statements and factuality were derived for the 2023-2024 time frame, this constitutes the optimal publication time\footnote{Data was collected and analysis was conducted in December 2024 and January 2025.}.
+Considering both headline similarity and publication date, we {classify the top result into one of the following: \\